osg-htc/technology/docs/policy/comanage-instructions-admin.md

         [here](https://registry.cilogon.org/registry/co_petitions/index/co:7/sort:CoPetition.created/direction:desc/search.status:PA).
         Click on the registrant's name to view their request.

+        !!! note
+            Many groups share our COManage instance so make sure that you're only approving registration requests for the appropriate group, e.g. site contacts.

 1. If prompted, log in with your institutional credentials.

 1. Review the request: